Antique Dealers' Archives

 M.Turpin (archive dating c.1970-2000)

 Maurice 'Dick' Turpin (1928-2005) was a leading antique furniture dealer, based in London.
 'Dick' Turpin established his business in the early 1950s, trading from Old Brompton Road; he was later joined in business by Colin Hart, the grandson of Moss Harris, of the world famous dealers M. Harris & Sons.
 The archive was initially donated to Bonhams by Jackie Mann, the partner of 'Dick' Turpin, before being generously donated to the Brotherton Library Special Collections in 2017.
-The archive does not contain any stock books or business records and mainly consists of an extensive photographic archive of objects from stock, as well as a fascinating selection of object restoration records.
-The remaining collection and stock of M. Turpin was sold at Christie's in March 2006.
+The archive contains stock books and business records as well as an extensive photographic archive of objects from stock and a fascinating selection of object restoration records.
+The remaining collection and stock of M. Turpin was sold at Christie's in March 2006 and at Sworders in January 2024.

 H.C.Baxter & Sons (archive c.1951-1978)